jasonjoo2010/goschedule-examples/task_worker/README.md

 Further more, `singleStreamExecutor` is defined as a pre-defined instance which means if you want scheduler to use / share the same instance you can follow this.

-To demostrate the difference straightly between normal and stream model, you may got following outputs from `SingleExecutor` strategy:
+To demonstrate the difference straightly between normal and stream model, you may got following outputs from `SingleExecutor` strategy:

 ```log
 ....